TIGERs-Mannheim/AutoReferee/README.md

 The behavior of the AutoReferee can be altered through the **autoreferee** config section.
 All import configuration parameters are grouped under the `edu.tigers.autoreferee->AutoRefConfig` section.
 Before you hit the **Start** button make sure that the refbox hostname and port are configured correctly.
 They point to **localhost:10007** by default.

 ## AutoReferee
 The autoref software has been designed to work as an extension of the refbox.
 It will automatically try to keep the game alive once you initiate an action(kickoff/direct/indirect).
-Rule infringements are currently logged directly to the LogView in the bottom right corner of the main window.
+Rule infringements are currently logged directly to the game log in the bottom right corner of the main window.

 # Mode of operation
 The autoref software has been designed to work as an extension of the refbox.
-It stores as few state about the game as possible.
-It employs a state machine that is driven by the received referee messages to determine the state of the current game.
-Depending on the state of the game different rules are evaluated with each vision frame.
-As a result of the evaluation each rule can specify a new command to be sent to the refbox or a rule violation that occurred on the field or set a new follow-up action.
-A follow-up action determines what action is to be taken after the game has returned to the Stopped state.
-Possible actions are: Kick-Off, Direct/Indirect Freekick.
-The follow-up action represents the only state information that is stored internally by the referee.
-All rules are stored in the **edu.tigers.autoreferee.engine.rules.impl** package and possible subpackages of the **moduli-autoreferee** project.

-The autoref can be used in two modes:
+It can be used in two modes:
 - **Active**: A connection to the refbox is required.
-The autoref will actively send commands and run the game
+The autoref will actively send commands and run the game.
 - **Passive**: No connection to the refbox is required.
-The autoref will not send any commands and log all its decisions to the main window
+The autoref will not send any commands and log all its decisions to the main window.

+No matter which mode is chosen the AutoReferee always employs multiple detector classes which are responsible for detecting rule violations that occur on the field.
+These classes do not actively manipulate the state of the game and are meant to be passive.
+They can be found in the [edu.tigers.autoreferee.engine.violations.impl](modules/moduli-autoreferee/src/main/java/edu/tigers/autoreferee/engine/violations/impl/) package of the [moduli-autoreferee](modules/moduli-autoreferee/) project.
+The passive autoref merely displays the detected violations in the game log whereas the active autoref will act upon the violations and alter the gamestate accordingly.
+This behavior of the active autoref is implemented through multiple state classes which are responsible for driving gamestate transitions as well as handling rule violations by sending commands to the refbox.
+In every gamestate there can be only one active autoref state.

 ## Initiating Plays
 Whenever the game is stopped after a rule violation or a goal the autoref will send a ball placement command (see the Ball Placement section for more details) to have the ball placed at the desired position.
 If the placement fails or no teams are capable of placing the ball it will visualize the desired position on the field visualizer and wait for the ball to be placed.
 After the ball has been placed the autoref will wait until all robots have come to a stop and then send the next command.
-It is possible to have the autoref initiate the next action although the ball is not placed at the correct location by enabling the max wait timeout.
-This can be done in the **AutoReferee** section of the **Cfg** tab under  **edu.tigers.autoreferee.engine.rules.impl.StopStateRule**.
+If for some reason the bots do not come to a stop it is possible to manually start the transition by clicking the **Proceed** button in the **AutoReferee** view.
 Another alternative is to simply issue the command manually using the refbox.

 ## Detecting Goals
 At the moment it is not possible to deduct the vertical position of the ball from the vision data.
 This can produce false positives if the ball is chip kicked over the goal.
 To avoid these situations the autoref tries to detect goals by monitoring the direction in which the ball is headed while being located inside the goal perimeter.
 It checks the following sufficient conditions for a goal: